Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 ### **Executive Summary**

 How to Write an Executive Summary for Your Business Plan
 The Executive Summary is a concise, compelling snapshot of your business, designed to grab attention and convey the essence of your idea.
 It outlines your business name, concept, mission, vision, target market, business model, competitive advantage, financial snapshot, and key goals in one page or less.
 For example, a startup like BrightBox might highlight its eco-friendly gardening kits for urban dwellers, projecting R50,000 in first-year revenue.
-This section is critical because it’s often the first (and sometimes only) part read by investors or partners, making it your chance to spark interest.
-A strong Executive Summary is clear, avoids jargon, and focuses on the value and opportunity your business offers, tailored to your audience’s priorities, whether they’re lenders, investors, or mentors.
+This section is critical because it's often the first (and sometimes only) part read by investors or partners, making it your chance to spark interest.
+A strong Executive Summary is clear, avoids jargon, and focuses on the value and opportunity your business offers, tailored to your audience's priorities, whether they're lenders, investors, or mentors.

 #### **Purpose**